This post contains affiliate links

 Join thousands of monthly readers and get my posts delivered straight to your inbox

-If you were planning to visit Canadian Rockies this summer, let me take the stress of planning the tour of your shoulders!
-You can join me on my photography oriented tour between September 9th and 16th.
+If you are planning a photography trip around the Canadian Rockies, let me take the stress of planning the tour of your shoulders!
+You can join me on my photography oriented tour between September 15th - 22nd/2018.

 You might also like